Xahau/xahaud/src/xrpld/app/consensus/ExportIntent.md

 window retries or expires through normal transaction semantics.
 It must not wait unboundedly, pick the largest sub-quorum set, or finalize against local trusted configuration as a fallback.

+The success-vs-retry decision remains a bounded timing edge, like ordinary consensus convergence: one node may observe the quorum-aligned witness before its deadline while another retries.
+Validation resolves that ledger disagreement.
+What must never happen is a "successful" export whose signature bytes come from live collector state, late fetches, or a node-local sub-quorum set instead of the accepted witness in the transaction stream.

 **INV-7 — Shadow tickets are latches, not global tombstones.**
 The current shadow-ticket object prevents a different XPOP from consuming the